PRIVACY POLICY

 • We do not acquire ownership of submitted works through submission alone.

-• Submission data may be retained for consideration in future opportunities unless deletion is requested.
+• Submission data may be retained for consideration in future opportunities unless a request for deletion is received and retention is not required for legitimate business purposes.

 7. MARKETING COMMUNICATIONS

-All electronic marketing communications comply with the Privacy and Electronic Communications Regulations (PECR).
+7.2 All electronic marketing communications comply with the Privacy and Electronic Communications Regulations (PECR).
 Each communication will contain a clear mechanism to unsubscribe.
+Individuals may also opt out of marketing communications at any time by contacting us directly.

 • Google Workspace;